Charlie-Nicholls/Wild-Beyond-The-Witchlight/Compendium/Party/Quests/A Midsummer Nightmare.md

 **The Sandman description:**
 ![[The Sandman#^IntroText|clean collapse nlk]]

+If [[The Sandman]] touches any of the players, he will steal one of their dreams and they take a level of exhaustion.

 When [[The Sandman]] first appears play the following sound clip.
 Slowing increasing the volume until the players notice.